 This post will explore why the RFP cover letter matters, the basics of what it should cover, tips for writing a winning letter, an example and a template you can use to get started.

-- Getting started: RFP cover letter example and template
+Download the RFP cover letter template now.

 If you’re similar to most businesses, your cover letter could be summarized like this: “Dear Mr. or Ms. Company — Thank you so much for this opportunity.
 Included in this proposal you will find our answers that meet the requested specifications.
 Thank you for your consideration.”